renatawong/quantum-maxcut/README.md

 # Quantum maxcut
-Accompanying Jupyter notebook for the paper

-W-L. Chang, R. Wong, W-Y. Chung, Y-H. Chen, J-C. Chen, and A.V.
-Vasilakos

-"Quantum speedup for the maximum cut problem" (2023)
+A quantum algorithm for the maximum cut problem in arbitrary graphs.

-To be presented at CTHPC 2023 conference (https://sites.google.com/view/cthpc2023).
+# Status
+This notebook is complete.

 # How to use the notebook: